-- 1 To reduce the at grade parking areas in Lindfield. - To reduce pedestrian and vehicle conflicts in Local Centre streets. - 3 To redesign traffic signal configuration and introduce new signals along Pacific Highway. - 4 To improve the local traffic conditions and reduce congestion at key intersections. - To introduce new roads and make adjustments to existing roads to improve vehicle access and circulation around the Local Centre.
+- Reduce pedestrian and vehicle conflicts in Local Centre streets. - 2 Redesign traffic signal configuration and introduce new signals along Pacific Highway. - 3 Improve the local traffic conditions and reduce congestion at key intersections. - Introduce new roads and make adjustments to existing roads to improve vehicle access and circulation around the Local Centre.